The Trojan Horse Affair - Part 8

 Which is pretty much what Brian told me was going to happen the first night I met him.

-Standing backstage as I blurted out my pitch for the story, what he said to me was, it's going to be really hard to figure out who wrote the letter.
+Standing backstage as I blurted out my pitch for the story, what he said to me was, it's gonna be really hard to figure out who wrote the letter.
+You're probably not gonna prove it.

-We can say a strange letter appeared in the nick of time, claiming the TAs in the city council were part of a Muslim plot and that they had conspired to frame Mrs.
+We can say a strange letter appeared in the nick of time claiming the TAs in the city council were part of a Muslim plot and that they had conspired to frame Mrs. Darr.

-She brandished it around insisting she was the victim of a conspiracy and ultimately her name was cleared.
+She brandished it around insisting she was a victim of conspiracy and ultimately her name was cleared.

 We can say the police knew the letter was bogus and that was told to Michael Gove.

-And we can tell you about two essential eyewitnesses to the envelope opening, who Adeli Primary Score kept puzzlingly hidden for nearly a year.
+that Sue Packer raised an alarm, that Peter Clark produced his plot no plot but maybe plot but I I won't say plot report, and we can tell you about two essential eyewitnesses to the envelope opening, who Adelaide Primary School kept puzzlingly hidden for nearly a year.

 But whether these revelations are meaningful, I doubt it.